All Episodes

 And it was pure Japanese propaganda back then.

-Well, you could call Dingy Harry Tokyo Harry, but um Benedict Arnold Harry Reed is, I think, a more apt and fitting description.
+Well, you can call Dingy Harry Tokyo Harry, but Benedict Arnold Harry Reid is, I think, a more apt and fitting description.

 I can't imagine what the U.S. military feels like.